system-er/YaGoSl/README.md

 and type the name of the .nut-file in the godotsquirrel-node in inspector.

 programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel. tested on windows 11.

-commands working:
+# commands:
 print(string)
 node = get_node(nodename) // stores the id
 get_name(node.id)